 - A. Award 2 points for acceptable voice leading between two correctly realized chords.
-NB: This includes the voice leading from the given chord to the second chord. - B. Award only 1 point for voice leading between two correctly realized chords (as defined in II.A.) that features exactly one of the following errors: - 1.
+N.B.: This includes the voice leading from the given chord to the second chord. - B. Award only 1 point for voice leading between two correctly realized chords (as defined in II.A.) that features exactly one of the following errors: - 1.
 Uncharacteristic rising unequal fifths.
 (See DCVLE, no. 4.) - 2.
 Uncharacteristic hidden (covered) or direct octaves or fifths between outer voices.
 (See DCVLE, nos.
 5 and 6.) - 3.
 Overlapping voices.
 (See DCVLE, no. 7.) - 4.
 Motion leading to a chord with crossed voices.
 (See DCVLE, no. 8.) - 5.
 A chordal seventh approached by a descending leap. - C. Award no points (0 points) for voice leading between two correctly realized chords (as defined in II.A.) if any of the following statements is true: - 1.
 Parallel octaves, fifths, or unisons occur (immediately successive or on successive beats), including those by contrary motion.
 (See DCVLE, nos.
 1 through 3.) - 2.
-Uncharacteristic leaps occur (e.g., A2, tritone, or more than a fifth). - 3.
+Uncharacteristic leaps occur (e.g., augmented second, tritone, or more than a fifth). - 3.
 Chordal sevenths are unresolved or resolved incorrectly.
 (The voice with the seventh must move down by step if possible.
-In some cases-e.g., ii7 to cadential 64-the seventh may be retained in the same voice or transferred to another voice.) - 4.
+Where the ii 65 goes to the cadential 64, the seventh should be retained in the same voice.) - 4.
 The leading tone in an outer voice is unresolved or resolved incorrectly. - 5.
-The 6th or 4th of a 64 chord is unresolved or resolved incorrectly. - 6.
-A suspension is handled incorrectly.
-(Consider this as voice leading before the chord.) - 7.
-At least one of the chords has more or fewer than four voices (soprano, alto, tenor, and bass). - 8.
+The 6th or 4th of a $^{6}{4}$ chord is unresolved or resolved incorrectly. - 6.
+At least one of the chords has more or fewer than four voices (soprano, alto, tenor, and bass). - 7.
 More than one error listed in section III.B. occurs. - D. Award no points for voice leading into and out of an incorrectly realized chord.